NEXT STEPS FOR BIRDS

 Many bird species face an uncertain future shaped by rapidly shifting environments.
 Additionally, the costs and logistics of accurately tracking the distribution and abundance of bird populations have risen and new methods have emerged but require additional evaluation.
 The composition and focus of many organizations that have traditionally studied and monitored bird populations have also significantly changed in recent years.

 This year’s theme Next Steps for Birds focuses on the major changes affecting bird populations and the ways we monitor them, emphasizing both the challenges and opportunities ahead.
-Conference sessions—including plenaries, talks, posters, and group discussions—will explore four key areas:
+We are planning for most conference sessions to explore three key areas:

 - Tracking the Distribution and Abundance of Birds in Alaska